Logiqx/gps-guides/devices/motion/mini/first-impressions.md

 Pros:

-- The device feels solid and is glued shut to ensure it remains waterproof.
+- The device feels solid and is well sealed to ensure it remains waterproof.
-- The adjustable arm strap is comfortable and keeps the unit in place on your arm.
+- The adjustable strap is comfortable and keeps the unit in place on your arm.
-  - This helps to ensure the GPS is always pointing upwards for the best reception.
+  - This helps to ensure the GPS is always pointing upwards for best possible reception.
 - Exceptionally high quality data; better than the GT-31, GW-52 and GW-60.
   - Now that I've seen how good this data is I'll always wear this device on the water!
 - The 10Hz data appears to be better quality than the 5Hz data from Locosys devices.